Sanajong-IT/xaviskoeltechniek/README.md

 ## Development

 The static site lives in the `site/` directory.
 Shared sections such as the header and footer reside in `site/partials/` and are injected at runtime.
 Styles and scripts are organised into `site/css/` and `site/js/`.
+A root `index.html` is kept only to redirect to `site/` for compatibility; edit pages within the `site/` folder.

 To view the site locally, serve the `site/` directory over HTTP (partials are fetched via JavaScript):